-Staff recommends that the City Council adopt the attached Resolution making the findings required under AB 361, to require the public meetings of the City Council, Commissions and Committees normally scheduled for City Hall through September 30, 2022 be held remotely or in a hybrid fashion to protect the health and safety of the public.
+Staff recommends that the City Council adopt the attached Resolution making the findings required under AB 361, to require the public meetings of the City Council, Commissions and Committees normally scheduled for City Hall through December 5, 2022 be held remotely or in a hybrid fashion to protect the health and safety of the public.
+Because there may not be a regular City Council meeting before December 5, this item may also need to be on the Council's second meeting in November.